 Guilt usually lies in the space between caregiver and care recipient.
 Nobody wants to be a burden to someone else.
 Caregivers owe it to themselves and their care recipient to work on taking a break.

-Sometimes that means totally removing yourself from the caregiving role a couple of times a week – which is where Sunlight Support comes in (we’re always happy to help!).
+Sometimes that means totally removing yourself from the caregiving role a couple of times a week – which is where Sunlight Senior Care comes in (we’re always happy to help!).

 3. You are no longer a daughter/son/niece/etc.

 This is the one that’s the hardest to talk about because we don’t want to admit that we’ve lost that special connection with our parent.
 When we’re the one who is making meals, doing laundry, driving to appointments, getting the mail, mowing the yard, administering medications, and so on and so forth, we forget that we’re a son, daughter, niece, friend, or any other role.